 Build completely custom, production-ready websites — or ultra-high-fidelity prototypes — without writing a line of code.
 Only with Webflow.

 Content should have logic, flow, and fit into a hierarchy.
 Your content should guide your audience to an inevitable conclusion, each piece building on what came before it.
 Each sentence should offer more clarity about your brand and purpose, keeping readers reading in anticipation of what’s next.

 Header tags should be used to structure content and help web crawlers rank your site for web searches.
 If you don’t have all the finalized content before starting a design, at least use headers to help frame what you’re building.

 Visual elements should also be organized.
 Define sections with images and graphics that complement the written content.

 Using their product’s packaging and ingredients to inform the site’s color palette, Simply Chocolate’s design flows with their brand and shows off their tasty chocolate bars.

 The palette you choose for a design communicates so much.
 It can be playful, like a toy company, or more serious for a site offering financial services.
 A color scheme can do a lot to reflect a brand’s spirit and message.

 Choose colors that communicate your identity and — most importantly — make the content easy to read.
 With that in mind, always run your color combinations through a color contrast checker to ensure readability.

 8. White space creates balance

 White space, buttons, and other visual design elements help images and content stand out, and keep a layout from being cluttered.
-White space is an important aspect of any utilitarian design.
+White space, also known as negative space, is an important aspect of any utilitarian design.
 Without it, messaging can turn into an indistinct blob.